113741090a/Density_Decomposition/README.md

 ## Approximation Algorithms
 Bipartite Representation:
 To execute the iterative approximation algorithms and assess the quality of the approximation, compile the code located at /normal/iterative_normal.cpp.
 Place the original input file named "bipartite_mark.txt" and the density vector file named "Exact_normal.txt" in the same directory as the compiled file.
 Subsequently, create a folder named "data_normal".
 You can then run the compiled file, and the resulting data will be stored inside the "data_normal" folder.
+The data for all the algorithms will be created.

 Bipartite Double Cover:
 For running the iterative approximation algorithms and evaluating the approximation quality, compile the code found at /hyper/iterative_hyper.cpp.
 Ensure that the original input file named "bipartite_hyper.txt" and the density vector file named "Exact_hyper.txt" are in the same directory as the compiled file.
 Create a folder named "data_hyper", and after that, execute the compiled file.
 The data generated will be stored within the "data_hyper" folder.
+The data for all the algorithms will be created.

 Within the data folder, the following conventions apply: "abs" denotes the global error, "mul" signifies the multiplicative error, and "inv" indicates the number of inversions.